https://github.com/maraf/dotnet-wasm-react

 README

-# .NET on WASM in a react component
+# .NET on WASM in a React component

-This sample shows how to use .NET on WASM integrated into a react application.
+This sample shows how to use .NET on WASM integrated into a React application.
 It goes one step further and extract the react component into a reusable package.

 ## Project structure

-- **app**: target react application using `react-scripts`
+- **app**: target React application using rollup to do the JavaScript build

 - **qrlibrary**: npm library implementing QR generation